erezsh/reladiff/docs/new-database-driver-guide.rst

-How to implement a new database driver for data-diff
+How to implement a new database driver for reladiff
 ====================================================

 First, read through the `CONTRIBUTING.md <https://github.com/erezsh/reladiff/blob/master/CONTRIBUTING.md>`_ document.

-Make sure data-diff is set up for development, and that all the tests pass (try to at least set it up for mysql and postgresql)
+Make sure reladiff is set up for development, and that all the tests pass (try to at least set it up for mysql and postgresql)

 Look at the other database drivers for example and inspiration.